Heart and Soul

 After a cardiac event such as a heart attack, angioplasty or heart surgery...

-I have years of clinical experience in helping heart patients to reach calmer waters.
-I bring an effective, understanding and well-informed approach to assessment and treatment of psychological challenges associated with heart conditions.
+I have years of clinical experience in helping heart patients to reach calmer waters, with an effective, understanding and well-informed approach to assessment and treatment of psychological challenges associated with heart conditions.
 These can include panic, tension and fear, emotional trauma, depression, needing to recover a sense of direction and purpose in life, challenges in personal, marital and family relationships, or obstacles in returning to work, family life or other activities.

-I have seen patients with each of the heart conditions described in this website, and know from clinical experience and research that each can have important psychological dimensions.
+I have seen patients with each of the heart conditions discussed here, and know from clinical experience and research that each can have important psychological dimensions.
 If you are a heart patient, or if you know one, please take a moment to look over the information below.

-Coronary artery disease is sometimes referred to as a “plumbing” problem, coronary artery disease involves inflammation, progressive narrowing and often, blockage of blood vessels that supply the heart muscle itself with blood, oxygen and nutrients.
-This chronic or long-term condition, called atherosclerosis, can led to heart attack.
+Coronary artery disease is sometimes referred to as a “plumbing” problem.
+Coronary artery disease involves inflammation, narrowing, often progressing to blockage of blood vessels that supply the heart muscle itself with blood, oxygen and nutrients.
+This chronic or long-term condition, called atherosclerosis, can lead to heart attack.

 Psychology and Coronary Artery Disease.
-There is now a large amount of research linking psychological factors and coronary artery disease.
+There is now a lot of research evidence linking psychological factors and coronary artery disease.

 A cardiac event can be stressful and frightening for many, perhaps most patients, as well as for spouses and family members.
 Naturally, heart attacks, angioplasties or heart surgeries may often followed by disbelief, fear, anger, sadness, loss of self-confidence or sleep disturbance.
 These are normal, up to a point.

-Substantial numbers of heart patients develop clinically significant conditions such as depression, anxiety disorders, sleep disorders or sexual dysfunction.
-These cause added suffering, can complicate medical recovery, and may benefit from professional attention.
+Many people experience common, normal emotional reactions to heart conditions.
+But sometimes, heart patients can develop clinically significant conditions such as depression, anxiety disorders, post-traumatic stress disorder, sleep disorders or sexual dysfunction.
+These can cause added suffering, can complicate medical recovery, and may benefit from professional attention.

-Unhealthy lifestyle habits include lack of exercise and physical activity (leading to low cardiorespiratory fitness), poor diet, smoking and excessive alcohol use.
+Unhealthy lifestyle habits include lack of exercise or physical activity (leading to low cardiorespiratory fitness), poor diet, smoking and excessive alcohol use.
 These increase the risk of worsening heart disease and recurrent cardiac events.
-So does neglect of medications.
+So does neglect of medications prescribed for secondary prevention.
 Fortunately, risk can be reduced by developing and maintaining healthy lifestyle and medication habits.
-A psychologist can help you find your own strength, willpower and sense of direction.
+A psychologist can help you find your own strength, motivation and sense of direction.

 Increasingly, scientific evidence shows that our psychology affects the risk of developing coronary artery disease in the first place, and the likelihood of recurrent heart trouble.
 This evidence is particularly strong for stress and clinical depression.
 Other probable psychological risk factors include anxiety, bereavement, social isolation, hostility and anger.